Flight Instructor (Full Time and/or Part Time)

-Under general direction of Aspen Flying Club (AFC) Chief Instructor, conduct top quality flight instruction per an approved AFC syllabus; ensure students are held to a high standard of safety; ensure compliance with Federal Aviation Regulations (FARs) and AFC policies and procedures in the training of students.
+Under general direction of American Flight Schools Chief Flight Instructor, conduct top quality flight instruction per an approved syllabus; ensure students are held to a high standard of safety; ensure compliance with Federal Aviation Regulations (FARs) and policies and procedures in the training of students.

 Summary of essential job functions:

 - Maintains flight proficiency for each aircraft flown in the conduct of flight training.

 - Adheres to all FAA regulations and company policies & procedures.

 - Improves aeronautical knowledge and flying skills through continuing education and operational experiences.